-The Department of Microbiology was established in 1979under the Faculty of Biological Sciences, University of Dhaka and presently located in the Science Complex Building.
+Department of Microbiology was established in 1979 under the Faculty of Biological Sciences, University of Dhaka and presently located in the Science Complex Building.
 It started the journey offering Master of Science (MSc) degree programme in Microbiology to a few competent students having a BSc (Honours) degree in Biochemistry/Botany/Pharmacy/Soil Science with Microbiology as core course.
-The Department steadily gained well reputation in education and research at home and abroad, and the demand for trained Microbiologists gained a ground.
-It necessitated opening the Undergraduate (Honours) programme in the academic session of 1988-1989.
-From the academic session of 1994-1995, the traditional three-year BSc (Honours) programme has been upgraded to four-year BS (Honours) as terminal degree.
-Presently the Department not only offers the undergraduate BS (Honours) course but also offers specialized courses and research facilities in Post-Graduate levels such as MS, MPhil and PhD.
+The Department steadily gained glowing reputation in education and research at home and abroad along with the high demand for trained microbiologists by different academic, research and industrial sectors of the country prompted the opening of three-year BSc Honours programme (session of 1988-1989) followed by upgrading a four-year full-fledged BS Honours programme (Session 1988-1989).
+Presently the Department not only offers the undergraduate BS Honours course but also offers specialized courses and research facilities in Post-Graduate levels such as MS, MPhil and PhD.